EfthimiosVlahos/SmartLift-Analysis-Project/README.md

 ## Models

-We kick off this section by plotting a grouped bar plot to visually compare the accuracy of different models with varied feature sets.
-After sorting our score DataFrame based on descending accuracy values, we employ Seaborn's `barplot` to render this visualization.
-This plot is instrumental in distinguishing the top-performing model-feature set combinations at a glance.

-Moving on, the spotlight is cast upon the best performing model: the Random Forest classifier.
+Moving on, the spotlight is cast upon the best performing model: the Random Forest classifier (Or Neural Networks as a result of the stochastic processes of the algorithms).
 It's trained and evaluated on `feature_set_4`.
-Post-training, we leverage a confusion matrix to gauge the model's performance intricacies.
+Post-training, I leverage a confusion matrix to gauge the model's performance intricacies.
 This matrix elucidates the true positives, true negatives, false positives, and false negatives, providing an in-depth perspective on classification results.

-Next, our focus shifts to participant-based data segregation.
-We curate our training and testing sets based on a particular participant, labeled "A".
+Next, the focus shifts to participant-based data segregation.
+I curate our training and testing sets based on a particular participant, labeled "A".
 After filtering, the `participant` column is removed to avoid redundancy.
-We then visualize the distribution of labels within these newly formed datasets.
+I then visualize the distribution of labels within these newly formed datasets.
 The distribution ensures we have a comprehensive understanding of the class balance, or potential imbalance, between our training and testing sets.

 Having our data stratified on the participant, the best model (Random Forest) is put to the test again.
-As before, post-training, we employ a confusion matrix to shed light on its classification nuances.
+As before, post-training, I employ a confusion matrix to shed light on its classification nuances.
 This matrix is particularly useful in observing any performance disparities when models are trained and tested on data segregated based on individual participants.

-Finally, in our quest for model simplicity without compromising efficacy, we venture into training a feed-forward neural network using a select set of features.
+Finally, in my quest for model simplicity without compromising efficacy, we venture into training a feed-forward neural network using a select set of features.
 The aim is to discern if a simpler model can rival, or potentially outdo, the performance of the more complex Random Forest.
 As is consistent with our prior evaluations, a confusion matrix follows to illustrate the neural network's classification nuances, providing a holistic understanding of its prediction prowess.